-A great place to spend a few hours
+A wonderful place to spend a few hours

-This craft market takes place as the name every Friday in Nsambiya along Ggaba Road.
+This craft market takes place as the name says every Friday in Nsambiya along Ggaba Road.

 Often here you are dealing directly with the artisan and there is little overhead to cover resulting in bargains.
 Speaking of Bargains – you can certainly bargain more here with better results since you are often not dealing with resellers but with the person that created what you are wanting to buy.

 You can easily spend a few enjoyable hours here.
-If you are in Kampala do not miss the Friday Craft Market – not only can you buy some great handicrafts here but is also a cultural experience especially when you enter the ancient dance of bargaining….enjoy.
+If you are in Kampala do not miss the Friday Craft Market – not only, can you buy some great handicrafts here but it is also a cultural experience, especially when you enter the ancient dance of bargaining

 Uganda Crafts-2000 LTD:

-This is a non-profit fair trade store that sells hundreds of handmade items that are made from leather, wood, cane, banana leaves – the list is endless – from special Christmas décor to leather bags.
-They offer Ugandan, Kenyan and Congolese art and crafts items.
+This is a non-profit fair-trade store that sells hundreds of handmade items that are made from leather, wood, cane, and banana leaves – the list is endless – from special Christmas décor to leather bags.
+They offer Ugandan, Kenyan, and Congolese art and crafts items.